ycheng/yc_notes/Elasticsearch.md

 Version:
 * Each document have it's own version number count.
+* As Update/Delete operations
-* (Update) operation will failed if you provide a version number that's not match current one.
+  * Internal version: version number must match if provided.
+  * External version: version number must grater or equal if provided.
 * Return status will have the new version number.